GoogleCloudPlatform/accelerated-platforms/docs/platforms/gke/base/use-cases/inference-ref-arch/llmd/llmd-vllm-with-hf-model.md

 many requests to build the processing queue.
 Note that the scripts used in this section spawn requests to the gradio endpoint which will route the request to the model server via llm-d's intelligent scheduling.
-This is done to replicate a real-wrold scenario where the model server is running behind a front end.
+This is done to replicate a real-world scenario where the model server is running behind a front end.
 Due to the additional front end layer(in this case, gradio), the metrics will indicate a slightly lower performance compared to the scenario where the requests are directly sent to the model server via llm-d internal load balancer eliminating